mozilla/version-control-tools/docs/hgmo/ops.rst

 In some rare scenarios, there may be a bug in the consumer daemon that has caused it to crash or enter a endless loop or some such.
-To check for this, first look at *supervisor* to see if all the consumer daemons are running::
+To check for this, first look at systemd to see if all the consumer daemons are running::

-   $ supervisorctl status vcsreplicator:* vcsreplicator:0    RUNNING   pid 32217, uptime 4 days, 21:59:24
-   vcsreplicator:1    RUNNING   pid 32216, uptime 4 days, 21:59:24
-   vcsreplicator:2    RUNNING   pid 32219, uptime 4 days, 21:59:23
-   vcsreplicator:3    RUNNING   pid 32218, uptime 4 days, 21:59:24
-   vcsreplicator:4    RUNNING   pid 32221, uptime 4 days, 21:59:23
-   vcsreplicator:5    RUNNING   pid 16430, uptime 4 days, 21:30:44
-   vcsreplicator:6    RUNNING   pid 1809, uptime 4 days, 21:50:55
-   vcsreplicator:7    RUNNING   pid 14568, uptime 4 days, 21:36:29
+   $ systemctl status vcsreplicator@*.service

-If any of the processes aren't in the ``RUNNING`` state, the consumer for that partition has crashed for some reason.
+If any of the processes aren't in the ``active (running)`` state, the consumer for that partition has crashed for some reason.
 Try to start it back up:

-   $ supervisorctl start vcsreplicator:*
+   $ systemctl start vcsreplicator@*.service

-You might want to take a look at the logs in ``/var/log/vcsreplicator`` to make sure the process is happy.
+You might want to take a look at the logs in the journal to make sure the process is happy:

+   $ journalctl -f --unit vcsreplicator@*.service

 If there are errors starting the consumer process (including if the consumer process keeps restarting due to crashing applying the next